francoism90/dotfiles/README.md

 # systemctl enable smb --now
 ```

-> Note: You can also use sshfs as an alternative.
+> Note: You can also use SSHFS as an alternative.

 ### Solaar

-To start [Solaar](https://flathub.org/en/apps/io.github.pwr_solaar.solaar) on startup and with the window hiding:
+To start [Solaar](https://flathub.org/en/apps/io.github.pwr_solaar.solaar) on startup and with the window hidden:

 ```bash
 flatpak run --branch=stable --arch=x86_64 --command=solaar io.github.pwr_solaar.solaar --window=hide